Learn more about in-person services and schedule an in-person appointment.

 Select » above to open legend/key.
 View full map.

-There are currently 2 styles of on-street meters located throughout the Madison area.
+There are currently two styles of on-street meters located throughout the Madison area.

 Single space "smart" meters: Each space has its own stand-alone meter.
 Payments are made at the meter using Visa, MasterCard, coins or mobile app.
 Time can be added up to the maximum time the space allows.
 Receipts are not provided on site.
 If a receipt is needed for a credit card transaction, visit My Parking Receipts.

 On-street meters accept Visa, MasterCard and nickels, dimes and quarters.